digital-asset/daml/daml-lf/spec/contract-id.rst

 * If the transaction succeeds, the output is a *submitted transaction*

-Depending of the ledger implementation, the local contract IDs are suffixed with a suffix in a latter step.
+Depending on the ledger implementation, the local contract IDs are suffixed with a suffix in a later step.
 This yields the *committed transaction*.
-For ledgers that do not require suffixing, committed and submitted transaction coincide.
-Committed transactions are the source of true to describe the state if the ledger.
+For ledgers that do not require suffixing, committed and submitted transactions coincide.
+Committed transactions are the source of truth to derive the state of the ledger.